 Hi, I’m Asim Qureshi, the CEO and co-founder of Jibble, a cloud-based time and attendance software.
 I have several years of experience in building and scaling software products and teams across various industries and markets.
 Before I founded Jibble, I worked as a VP at Morgan Stanley for six years.
-I’m passionate about helping businesses improve their productivity and performance through effective employee leave management.
+I’m passionate about helping businesses improve their productivity and performance through effective employee time and leave management strategies.

 Every holiday, HR executives and small business owners are bombarded with multiple requests for time off.
 Responding to these requests is a tricky affair.
 On one hand, the Society for Human Resource Management finds that denying your employees’ requests for time off has been found to lower their morale.
 But on the other hand, you need to keep business operations running.